-Dealer lists attest that P. cocincinus has been kept in Europe at least since 1975.
-First captive breeding has been recorded at least since centuries.
+Dealer lists attest that P. cocincinus has been kept in Europe at least since 1975 (Annex 1, Fig. 8).
+First captive breeding has been recorded at least centuries ago.
 In Europe, husbandry in 151 zoological institutions is reported according to zootierliste.de (accessed 09th February 2021).
-According to the ZIMS database, the husbandry of 268 animals is documented from 63 zoological institutions in Europe, 69 water dragons are documented 10 zoological institutions in Asia and 15 animals are documented from 11 zoological institutions in North America (accessed 08th February 2021).
+According to the ZIMS

+(Zoological Information Management Software) database4, the husbandry of 268 animals is documented from 63 zoological institutions in Europe, 69 water dragons are documented 10 zoological institutions in Asia and 15 animals are documented from 11 zoological institutions in North America (accessed 08th February 2021).

 The species is being kept by many hobbyists in Europe, America and Asia and captive breeding does not pose any difficulties with adequate housing conditions and proper nutrition (Manthey & Schuster 1992; Werning 2010).
 However, international trade still occurs mainly in wild sourced animals.
 Difficulties in keeping wild sourced specimens have been frequently reported.
 Due to their distinct escape behaviour, wild animals frequently get injuries while running into glass panes (e.g. Manthey & Schuster 1992; Werning 2010).
 It is considered that mortality rates in wild specimens during or after transport might be rather high (see 6.2).
-Nevertheless, imported wild caught water dragons are regularly offered in Europe, occasionally for cheaper prices than domestic captive bred individuals (see Annex I, Fig. 8).
-According to the UNEP-WCMC CITES trade database, captive bred water dragons have been imported into the EU between 2010 and 2019 from Viet Nam (in total almost 7,000 specimens), while there is no evidence for captive breeding facilities in Viet Nam which are actually able to provide such a large number of water dragons (Nguyen et al. 2018a).
+Nevertheless, imported wild caught water dragons are regularly offered in Europe, occasionally for cheaper prices than domestic captive bred individuals (see Annex I, Fig. 9).
+According to the CITES Trade Database, captive bred water dragons have been imported into the EU between 2010 and 2020 directly from Viet Nam (in total more than 7,500 specimens, Annex 1, Table 1), while there is no evidence for captive breeding facilities in Viet Nam which are actually able to provide such a large number of water dragons (Nguyen et al. 2018a).